Tegan And Sara share euphoric new song 'Make You Mine This Season'

 The film by Clea DuVall has music by Sia, Bebe Rexha, Anne-Marie, Brandy Clark, Carlie Hanson, Shea Diamond, and Jake Wesley Rogers and more.
 Listen to Tegan And Sara’s contribution below.

-Happiest Season arrives on Hulu in the US on November 25, with the soundtrack preceding it on November 6.
+Happiest Season arrives on Hulu in the US on November 25, with the soundtrack (executive produced by Justin Tranter) preceding it on November 6.

 Tegan And Sara released their latest album, ‘Hey, I’m Just Like You’, last year.
 In a four-star review, NME‘s El Hunt wrote:” The Canadian duo have dusted off demos written when they were in High School, reworking the tracks and imbuing them with huge emotional heft.